Analog Tire Inflators Explained: How the Gauge Works and When It’s Best

 Reading Analog Dials Correctly: Tips to Avoid Mistakes

 • Wait for the needle to stop bouncing; only a settled reading gives an accurate measurement.
+Most analog gauges are accurate to ±1-2 PSI when properly calibrated.

 • Confirm the gauge shows PSI or bar and compare against the recommended tire pressure in your manual.